ckaestne/seai/README.md

 **Examples and case studies** of ML-driven products we discuss include automated audio transcription; distributed detection of missing children on webcams and instant translation in augmented reality; cancer detection, fall detection, COVID diagnosis, and other smart medical and health services; automated slide layout in Powerpoint; semi-automated college admissions; inventory management; smart playlists and movie recommendations; ad fraud detection; delivery robots and smart driving features; and many others.

-An extended group project focuses on building, deploying, evaluating, and maintaining a robust and scalable *movie recommendation service* under realistic  “production” conditions.
+An extended group project focuses on building, deploying, evaluating, and maintaining a robust and scalable *movie recommendation service* under somewhat realistic  “production” conditions.

 ### Learning Outcomes